Doncic helps Mavs pull away in 4th for 123-111 win over Nets

 TIP-INS

 Nets: G Garrett Temple missed his first game of the season with a right knee contusion.
 “I think it’s a short-term thing,” coach Kenny Atkinson said.
-“We collectively decided to use this game as our chance to rest it.” … Taurean Prince was called for a first-half technical for pushing Kleber, but a review showed Kleber knocking center Jarrett Allen to the floor by leaning in with a shoulder before Prince’s shove.
+“We collectively decided to use this game as our chance to rest it.” … Prince was called for a first-half technical for pushing Kleber, but a review showed Kleber knocking center Jarrett Allen to the floor by leaning in with a shoulder before Prince’s shove.
 Kleber was assessed a technical as well.

-Mavericks: Coach Rick Carlisle said there wasn’t a timetable for the return of Porzingis and Hardaway. … G/F Ryan Broekhoff is out indefinitely after fracturing his lower left leg in the final minute of Sunday’s 108-95 loss to the Lakers. … With J.J.
-Barea and Justin Jackson making their first starts of the season, Broekhoff is the only Dallas player without a start.
+Mavericks: Carlisle said there wasn’t a timetable for the return of Porzingis and Hardaway. … G/F Ryan Broekhoff is out indefinitely after fracturing his lower left leg in the final minute of Sunday’s 108-95 loss to the Lakers. … With J.J.
+Barea (10 points) and Justin Jackson making their first starts of the season, Broekhoff is the only Dallas player without a start.

 UP NEXT